Ways People Can Be Seen As "Nice" In The Bad Sense Of The Word

 Again, some of their actions may overlap with those of a people pleaser, but their motivations are different.
 A people pleaser may help a friend move because he can't say no, even though he doesn't want to do it.
 The type of nice person I'm describing in this section will happily volunteer to help their friend move, even if it is a hassle, because on some level they think it will earn them points.
 Naturally, some "nice" people hold a mix of both sets of motivations.

 People who are nice in this way are often disappointed when their ultra-nice style doesn't translate into the relationships and admiration they hoped it would.
 The fact is most people don't place a huge amount of value on above-and-beyond niceness.
 It's not that they disregard niceness completely.
-It's just that the majority of humans are pretty nice.
+It's just that, outside of rougher areas, the majority of humans are pretty nice.
 Being fairly nice is a bare minimum social expectation.
 Once someone meets that standard, additional niceness isn't given a ton of weight.
 When they're choosing who to be friends with, people place more importance on other factors like having similar interests and values, sharing the same sense of humor, whether they have fun together, etc. If a "nice" person does something for them they'll still take it and enjoy it in the moment, but it's not going to really sway their overall opinion on whether they're desirable as a friend.

 Not only that, but above-average niceness can be a liability: